 - Attendance at an upcoming seminar or conference

-Organizations with sales performance management processes report more accurate compensation figures, saving between 3-5% in employee over and under-payment expenses.
-Having a set performance management plan keeps compensation structure and overall business objectives aligned, resulting in a more motivated sales team.
+Organizations with SPM processes report more accurate compensation figures.
+In addition, having a set performance management plan keeps your compensation structure and overall business objectives aligned, resulting in a more motivated sales team.

 How to Implement an Effective Sales Performance Management Process

-At this point, my guess is you’re sold on the importance of sales performance management.
-So, let’s talk about how to implement a sales performance management process that gets results.
+You now know the importance of sales performance management.
+So, let’s talk about implementing a sales performance management process that gets results.

 Performance metrics should measure each individual’s tasks and activities in relation to how well they serve overall business objectives.
 Here are some performance metrics to consider for your sales reps: